Indian Armed Forces: Overview

 The headquarters of the Indian Armed Forces is in New Delhi, the capital city of India.
 The President of India serves as the formal Supreme Commander of the Indian Armed Forces, while actual control lies with the executive headed by the Prime Minister of India.
 The Ministry of Defence (MoD) is the ministry charged with the responsibilities of countering insurgency and ensuring external security of India.
-General Manoj Mukund Naravane is the Chief of the Army Staff (COAS), Admiral R.Hari Kumar is the Chief of the Naval Staff (CNS) and Air Chief Marshal Vivek Ram Choudhari is the Chief of the Air Staff (CAS).
+General Upendra Dwivedi is the Chief of the Army Staff (COAS), Admiral Dinesh Kumar Tripathi is the Chief of the Naval Staff (CNS) and Air Chief Marshal Amar Preet Singh is the Chief of the Air Staff (CAS).

+Chiefs of the Indian Armed Forces

-The Indian armed force are split into different groups based on their region of operation.
-The Indian Army is divided administratively into seven tactical commands, each under the control of different Lieutenant Generals.
+The Indian armed forces are split into different groups based on their region of operation.
+The Indian Army is divided into six operational commands and one training command, each under the control of a Lieutenant Generals.
+The Indian Navy operates three commands.
+Each command is headed by a flag officer commanding-in-chief with the rank of vice admiral.
 The Indian Air Force is divided into five operational and two functional commands.
 Each command is headed by an air officer commanding-in-chief with the rank of air marshal.
-The Indian Navy operates three commands.
-Each command is headed by a flag officer commanding-in-chief with the rank of vice admiral.
 There are two joint commands whose head can belong to any of the three services.
 These are the Strategic Forces Command and the Andaman and Nicobar Command.
-The lack of an overall military commander has helped keep the Indian Armed Forces under civilian control, and has prevented the rise of military dictatorships unlike in neighbouring Pakistan.
+Apart from these, there is an Integrated Defence Staff.
+The lack of an overall military commander has helped keep the Indian Armed Forces under civilian control and has prevented the rise of military dictatorships unlike in neighboring Pakistan.

-The Armed Forces have four main tasks;
+The Armed Forces have four main tasks: